All Episodes

 If Barney Frank were a Republican, ladies and gentlemen, he would have experienced Mark Foley's fate.

-If Barney Frank had gone, it could be argued that Barney Frank actually did far worse than Mark Foley.
+It could be argued that Barney Frank actually did far worse than Mark Foley.

 Foley didn't run a prostitution ring out of his apartment or townhouse or whatever.

-Uh and as for interns, I assume Democrats don't want to talk about interns given their hero Bill Clinton and all.
+And as for interns, I assume Democrats don't want to talk about interns given their hero Bill Clinton and all.

-If any of these guys had been Democrats, it would have been all over for him, and who knows the damage this country would have been spared.
+If any of these guys had been Democrats, it would have been all over for them.

-I'm going to get to this health care stack in the next segment.
+I'm going to get to this healthcare stack in the next segment.

 They did indeed have breakout sessions.